BURR TERRACE GARDEN

 This garden, installed in 1983, displays herbal plants that can be grown in Middle Tennessee.
 The Herb Garden features two connecting spaces with lovely flagstone flooring and historical column artifacts from the First Tennessee Statehouse.

-The Reflection Pool is a hidden expanse of the Boxwood Gardens, and is located on the western slope of the Museum overlooking nearby hills.
+The Reflecting Pool is a hidden expanse of the Boxwood Gardens, and is located on the western slope of the Museum overlooking nearby hills.
 Guests find themselves transported to another time and place within a garden accented with water features, stonework and a breathtaking view of the museum and surrounding grounds.

 One of the centerpieces of the institution’s botanical gardens and a beloved fixture in Nashville’s horticultural community, underwent a near-$1 million renovation in 2012.
 The Howe Garden has garnered national renowned for its horticulture, design and environmental impact.
 Originally the Wildings Garden, a mid-20th century private garden at the East Nashville home of self-trained horticulturalist Mrs. Harry A. (Cora) Howe—was moved to Cheekwood in 1969.
 This space includes a water feature, thatched cottage, extensive stone work, and the original iron gates from the Wildings Garden.